Tutopiya Logo

 Common mistakes students make

-• Saying the nucleus makes energy — that is mitochondria.
+• Saying the nucleus carries out respiration (that is mitochondria).

 When you need more support

-Work through the Organisation topical past paper questions and the Cell Structure quiz, then get help from a Cambridge IGCSE Biology tutor.
+If cell structure questions keep costing marks, work through the cell structure quiz and get help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 What is the difference between cell wall and cell membrane?
-The cell wall (plants) supports and strengthens; the cell membrane controls entry and exit of substances.
+The cell membrane (all cells) controls substance entry/exit.
+The cell wall (plants) is a rigid outer layer of cellulose for support.

 How do I revise cell structure effectively?
-Learn the organelle table, practise compare questions, then take the Cell Structure quiz.
+Learn each organelle with its function, compare plant and animal cells in a table, then take the cell structure quiz.

 Ready to master Cambridge IGCSE Biology cell structure?